 The Board of Directors' Governance Guidelines (the "Guidelines") are reviewed, at least annually, by the Nominations and Governance Committee.
-The Guidelines can be found at on our website at https://navient.com/investors/corporate-governance and a written copy may be obtained by contacting the Corporate Secretary at corporate-governance and a written copy may be obtained by contacting the Corporate Secretary at corporatesecretary@navient.com.
+The Guidelines can be found at on our website at https://navient.com/investors/corporate-governance and a written copy may be obtained by contacting the Corporate Secretary at corporatesecretary@navient.com.
 The Guidelines, along with Navient's Bylaws, embody the following governance practices, among others:

-- A majority of the members of the Board of Directors must be independent directors and all members of the Audit, Compensation and Human Resources, and Nominations and Governance Committees must be independent. - All directors stand for re-election each year and must be elected by a majority of the votes cast in uncontested elections. - No individual is eligible for nomination to the Board after the earlier of (i) their 75th birthday or (ii) after having served in the aggregate more than 15 years on the Board. - The Board of Directors has separated the roles of Chair of the Board and CEO, and an independent, nonexecutive director serves as Chair. - Independent members of the Board of Directors and its committees meet in executive session, outside the presence of management or the CEO during each scheduled Board or committee meeting.
-The Chair of the Board (or the applicable committee chair) presides over these sessions. - Navient maintains stock ownership and retention guidelines for directors and executive officers and has a policy prohibiting the hedging or pledging of its stock.
+- A majority of the members of the Board of Directors must be independent directors and all members of the Audit, Compensation and Human Resources, and Nominations and Governance Committees must be independent. - All directors stand for re-election each year and must be elected by a majority of the votes cast in uncontested elections. - No individual is eligible for nomination to the Board after the earlier of (i) their 75th birthday or (ii) after having served in the aggregate more than 15 years on the Board. - The Board of Directors has separated the roles of Chair of the Board and CEO, and an independent, non-executive director serves as Chair.

-- The Board of Directors and each committee conduct performance reviews annually through a combination of online questionnaires and individual director interviews. - The Board of Directors and its committees may engage their own advisors.
+- Independent members of the Board of Directors and its committees meet in executive session, outside the presence of management or the CEO during each scheduled Board or committee meeting.
+The Chair of the Board (or the applicable committee chair) presides over these sessions. - Navient maintains stock ownership and retention guidelines for directors and executive officers and has a policy prohibiting the hedging or pledging of its stock. - The Board of Directors and each committee conduct performance reviews annually through a combination of online questionnaires and individual director interviews. - The Board of Directors and its committees may engage their own advisors.